Aqua Glow in the Dark PigmentsSFXC®

 Synonyms: Alkaline earth aluminates (europium-doped)

-Please read the material safety data for further chemical information.
+Please read the Material Safety Data Sheet (MSDS) for further safety information.
+(Link below)

 What can glow pigments be used for?